bernotlab/BernotLab.github.io/_pages/teaching.md

 ### Introduction to Animal Parasitology (EEB 4274)
 This course surveys the diversity of protozoan and metazoan groups that parasitize animals.
 Some emphasis is placed on groups of particular medical, veterinary, and other economic importance.
 Lectures and labs emphasize knowledge of the biology and life cycles of individual parasites.
 Labs involve advanced microscopy training and elements of diagnostics.
 Basic “principles of parasitism”, parasite evolution, and ecology are introduced in the context of groups of parasites that exemplify these principles particularly well.

-### Systematic Biology
+### Systematic Biology (EEB 5347)
 This is a graduate-level course on systematics, the study of the diversification of living forms and the relationships among living things through time.
-It includes elements of taxonomy, species concepts, museum science, and an emphasis on phylogenetics.
+It includes elements of evolution, tree thinking, speciation, species concepts, taxonomy, museum science, and an emphasis on phylogenetics.

 Additional EEB course offerings and information can be found [here](https://eeb.uconn.edu/course-descriptions/) [<img src="https://raw.githubusercontent.com/jbernot/jbernot.github.io/master/img/EEB_Banner.png" width="775"/>](https://eeb.uconn.edu/)